 ask your doctor for advice before taking this

-Aripiprazole Orodispersible Tablets contains the muscle stiffness and/or weakness, sleepiness,
+Aripiprazole Orodispersible Tablets contains the

 active substance aripiprazole and belongs to a

 It is used to treat adults and adolescents aged